Tombarr/barrasso-blog/content/posts/2025-12-10-reflections-on-a-year-abroad/index.md

 {{< responsive-image src="swiss-cow.jpeg" alt="Cows in Switzerland" caption="Cows in Switzerland" class="w-full no-border contain" >}}

 Switzerland is quaint, peaceful, and anything but flat.
-It's a place where you're not wanting for views, where trains arrive to the minute, and a $10 lunch no longer exist.
+It's a place where you're not wanting for views, where trains arrive to the minute, and a $10 lunch no longer exists.
 Once again I followed Rick Steves' advice and visited Gimmelwald.
 While the cozy vibes were welcome during a very rainy summer, what made it special was meeting locals on the train who invited us for tea.

 {{< responsive-image src="chilchbalm.jpeg" alt="Chilchbalm marker" caption="Chilchbalm marker at 1631m" class="w-full no-border contain" >}}